 Background & Responsibilities:

-Emma Keenan joined ICOM in 2015 as Executive Director where her role is to lead and manage the network’s affairs, ensure member satisfaction and growth and bring new business to the organization.
+Emma Keenan is the Executive Director of ICOM, a global alliance of over 60 owner-led advertising, media and marketing communications agencies, spanning more than 50 countries and covering all major markets.
+Her role is to lead and manage the network’s affairs, ensure member satisfaction and growth and bring new business to the organization.

 Country/State: I'm British (a proud Yorkshire lass) but live and work in Paris, France (a proud European).